 Second, queries intended for the literary journal are accepted continuously, but acceptance/rejection notifications only follow after a given issue’s due date.
 As such, it can take between 15 to 90 days to get a response on a journal query, depending on when the query was submitted relative to an issue’s editorial calendar.

 Caffeinated Press suspends most activity in the month of November so that our team can focus on our own writing, either for fun or as part of National Novel Writing Month.
 Queries submitted in October or November may experience longer turnaround times.

 Technical non-fiction.
 The executive editors of the house will independently evaluate the book proposal and determine potential next steps.
-Our separate process for non-fiction only applies to book-length material like textbooks; shorter works, and creative non-fiction (e.g., memoirs), will be evaluated using the same de-identified process as fiction queries.
+Our separate process for nnonfictiononly applies to book-length material like textbooks; shorter works, and creative non-fiction (e.g., memoirs), will be evaluated using the same de-identified process as fiction queries.

 Every publisher stipulates slightly different variations on a preferred submission process.
 Because of the volume of inquiries we receive and the automated way our submission tool pushes queries into our editorial project-management system, we appreciate it when authors respect that we ask for the materials and methods in the way that we do, to support efficient processing of inbound material.
 Our chief goal is to reduce rework, preserve author anonymity and facilitate the timely processing of new submissions.
-We recognize that the onus falls on submitting writers to learn the quirks of each publisher.
+We recognize that the onus falls on submitting writers to learn the quirks of each publisher, and we acknowledge the complexity of our process by not charging reading fees.
 We’re grateful for your cooperation.

 Agents.
 We welcome queries from agents, provided the agent submits on the writer’s behalf and includes his or her own contact information in the notes section of the form.
 We are happy to collaborate by email or phone with agents to answer specific questions about our process.